dillondiatlo/Team2/README.md

     - The dataset is divided into training and testing sets to assess model performance accurately.

 5. Model Selection:
-    - Several classification algorithms are utilized for model training, including Desicion Tree Classification, Random Forest Classification, and Neural Network
+    - Several classification algorithms are utilized for model training, including Clustering, Desicion Tree Classification, Random Forest Classification, ExtraTrees Classification and Neural Network

 6. Model Evaluation:
-    - Each classification model is trained using the training data and evaluated using the testing data.
+    - Each classification model is trained using the training data and evaluated using testing data.
     - Model performance metrics such as training score, testing score, and accuracy is calculated to assess the effectiveness of each model.

-### Key findings

 ### Conclusion and Recommendations

 #### Conclusion
+Our analysis revealed several key insights regarding the classification of song popularity using machine learning algorithms.
+Initially, through k-means clustering, we determined the optimal number of clusters, which informed our grouping of popularity into three classes.
+Subsequent experimentation with classification algorithms highlighted Random Forest as the top performer, achieving impressive training and testing scores.
+However, we identified a challenge with imbalanced popularity classes, particularly within the range of 34 to 66.
+To address this, we refined our approach by dividing popularity into five classes and employing a Dense Neural Network (DNN), resulting in improved accuracy rates.
+Overall, these findings underscore the importance of careful feature selection and addressing data imbalances to enhance the effectiveness of predictive models in classifying song popularity.

 #### Recommendations